classiebit/eventmie-docs/resources/docs/1.0/features/events.md

 # Events

-Create events, sell tickets and manage everything on your own domain.
+Create events, sell tickets and manage everything on your domain.
 In Eventmie Lite, you can create Events and sell tickets for free.

 <br>

 There are two types of user - **Admin** & **Customer**

-1. **Admin** - Access admin panel, create events, bookings and manage everything.
+1. **Admin** - Access admin panel, create events, make bookings and manage everything.
-2. **Customer** - Only book events and manage their bookings from the front-end.
-Customer have no access to admin panel.
+2. **Customer** - Book events and manage their bookings from the front-end.
+The customer has no access to the admin panel.

 - [Create Event](#Create-Event)